-Please join me in prayer for this special Missions service.
-Think about who you can call and invite to come and worship with us.
+This Sunday we will study I John 3:1–10.
+I encourage you to read and study ahead of time.
+Join me in prayer for this weekend’s services.
+Prayer about who you can invite to come and worship with us.

 Also, I encourage you to participate in the week of prayer by either stopping by the church or praying where you are.

 Luke 2:25-35 tells of a man named Simeon.
 He found what he was looking for, or was expecting.
 One day in the temple he met Jesus.
 Why did he meet Jesus?
 He met Jesus because he was looking for him.
 Luke 2:25 says; “He was…eagerly waiting for the Messiah to come…” Many others came to the temple that same day but they missed Jesus while Simeon saw him.

 Jeremiah 29:13 says; “You will seek Me and find Me when you search for me with all your heart.”
 There’s a song we like to sing that says; “Open the eyes of my heart Lord…to see you high and lifted up.”